 Automated samplers will be installed and operated for two consecutive years (from snowmelt of year 1 through ice-in of year 2).
-Continuously monitored parameters will include temperature, dissolved oxygen, pH, conductivity, and stage.
+Continuously monitored parameters will include temperature, conductivity, and stage (and may include dissolved oxygen and pH).
 Automated samplers will collect water quality samples in periods of high flow (i.e., snowmelt and after storm events) and during periods of baseflow.
 Parameters analyzed will include chloride, fecal coliform, total suspended solids, total phosphorus, and chlorophyll a.

+A.2.
 Other Monitoring Programs

-Three Rivers Park District Medicine Lake Water Quality
+A.2.1 Three Rivers Park District Medicine Lake Water Quality